rija1/bsf/wp-content/plugins/meow-lightbox/readme.txt

 == Changelog ==

+= 5.2.0 (2024/06/15) =
+* Fix: Avoid loading scripts when not needed.
+* Fix: Issue related to image_meta, and a few other minor issues.
+* ✨ If you have a moment, please write a little [review for the Meow Lightbox](https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post).
+Thank you! 💕

 = 5.1.9 (2024/06/05) =
 * Update: Cleaner UI and removed useless dependencies.
 * Fix: Issue with the loading of the scripts.
-* ✨ If you have a moment, please write a little [review for the Meow Lightbox](https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post).
-Thank you! 💕

 = 5.1.8 (2024/05/30) =
 * Add: "Selector Ahead" functionality.